 Maui offers a dedicated, well-trained workforce.
 More than 85 percent are high school graduates, 25 percent are college graduates, and a further 24 percent are attending, or have attended, college.
-Maui’s 32 public and 21 private schools are supplemented by the University of Hawaii’s UH-Maui College, which provides degree and certificate programs as well as continuing education opportunities.
+Maui’s 32 public and 21 private schools are supplemented by the University of Hawaii’s UH-Maui College (UHMC), which provides degree and certificate programs as well as continuing education opportunities.

 In preparing the workforce for successful careers in 21st century businesses, STEM (science, technology, engineering, and mathematics) programs are provided by many of Maui’s high schools as well as UHMC.
-Maui’s workforce also has access to such centers of technological excellence as Chaminade University, the University of Hawaii (UH) and UH College of Engineering (with an enrollment of 900), and the UH Computer Science Department.
+Maui’s workforce also has access to such centers of technological excellence on Oahu as Chaminade University, the University of Hawaii (UH) and UH College of Engineering (with an enrollment of 900), and the UH Computer Science Department.

 - Women in Technology

 - Office of Economic Development

 Maui Economic Development Board’s Women in Technology project is a workforce development initiative founded in 1999 with the purpose of building and strengthening the education-to-workforce pipeline by encouraging girls, women, and other underrepresented groups into STEM careers.
 This program is funded in part through a partnership with the U.S. Departments of Labor, Education, and Agriculture, and has successfully brought a whole new generation of highly-skilled workers into technology and other economic sectors throughout Hawaii.

 Another MEDB initiative is the Ke Alahele Education Fund, a program created by business partners to provide scholarships, internships, curriculum development, equipment, and training opportunities to school projects and students in support of science and technology education.
 The mission of the program is to inspire bright, motivated homegrown students and to attract them to lucrative positions in a skilled 21st century Maui workforce.